-The mobile speed camera program is managed by Roads and Maritime Services in close partnership with the NSW Police Force.
+The mobile speed camera program is managed by Transport for NSW in close partnership with the NSW Police Force.
 The operation and maintenance of speed cameras and vehicles is outsourced to a third-party private contractor.

 Technicians help operate mobile speed cameras.
 They drive the vehicle to the location, set up the camera and make sure it works correctly.

 Speed enforcement is an automated process conducted by the camera.
 A vehicle’s speed is detected using an approved speed measurement device such as a radar.
 If a vehicle is detected speeding, a digital image of the vehicle is recorded from which all details about the speeding vehicle can be extracted.
 This image is used to generate an infringement.